-Rain Man can count toothpicks, I can spot Auburn logos.
-So big ups to anyone who can find the Auburn tag and / or sticker referenced in this story from a 1985 issue of The Plainsman, because I couldn’t — not as a kid when I wasn’t looking, not now when I am.
-They’re supposed to be on a 1973 Monte Carlo owned by Dusty Knight, one of 18 Auburn students cast as extras and stand-ins for 1986’s classic Goonies-meets-Apollo 13 flick SpaceCamp, filmed on location at the Space and Rocket Center in Huntsville and starring among others a young Joaquin “Leaf” Phenix.
+Rain Man can count toothpicks.
+I can spot Auburn logos.
+So big ups to anyone who can find the Auburn tag and / or sticker referenced in this 1985 Plainsman issue, because I couldn’t — not as a kid when I wasn’t looking, not now when I am.
+It’s supposed to be on a 1973 Monte Carlo owned by Dusty Knight, one of 18 Auburn students cast as extras and stand-ins for 1986’s classic Goonies-meets-Apollo 13 flick SpaceCamp, filmed on location at the Space and Rocket Center in Huntsville, and starring a young Joaquin “Leaf” Phenix.

-The plot (slightly different than that described by The Plainsman): a poor man’s Johnny-5 (albeit a cute one) suffers a seizure and somehow establishes a telepathic connection with a talking NASA super commuter and purposefully / accidentally launches into orbit Steven Spielberg’s wife and a rag-tag group of gum-chewing teenage Space Campers (Leah Thompson, Kelly Preston, Tate Donovan and Joaquin — seriously, they never stop chewing gum) who are somehow allowed to board the Space Shuttle Atlantis for an engine test.
+The plot (slightly different than the Plainsman’s synopsis): A poor man’s Johnny-5 suffers a seizure and somehow establishes a telepathic connection with a talking NASA super commuter which accidentally launches into orbit Steven Spielberg’s wife and a rag-tag group of gum-chewing teenage Space Campers (Leah Thompson, Kelly Preston, Tate Donovan and Joaquin — seriously, they never stop chewing gum) who are somehow allowed to board the Space Shuttle Atlantis for an engine test.
 From there, it’s pretty much Apollo 13.